-denkstatt's critical review statement summarises the findings of the critical review and is based on those draft final LCA background reports, dated August 2010.
-The critical review statement will be included in the final version of the 4 LCA background reports as well as the 4 third party reports.
+denkstatt's critical review statement summarises the findings of the critical review and is based on the draft final LCA background report, dated April 2013.
+The critical review statement will be included in the final version of the LCA background report as well as the third party report, which will be compiled by VITO.